Are you easily distracted?

 - Stay here now - don't daydream.
 Daydreaming is a way of escaping from hard work.
 Pleasant as it is, it can use up precious time in which you could be working toward your goals.
 It is far better to establish the positive habit of plunging directly and efficiently into your work.
 This is a habit which will stand you in good stead all of your life.

 - Allow Worry Time.
 If you’re a worrier give yourself a limited amount of time each day to worry – say a half an hour.
 During that time period all you can do is worry.
 Worry to your heart’s content.
 Then when that time is over you don’t get to worry until your next worry time – the next day.
 If a worrisome thought comes your way – tell yourself, "I’m not worrying about that right now, I can worry about it tomorrow".
 Of course if personal worries and anxieties are overwhelming you then maybe a trip to the Counseling Center (2nd floor, Birkam, 591-5968) would be a good idea so you can talk things though with someone else.
-If academic and educational worries are what are overwhelming you, then stop by the Educational and Career Counseling Center (Arts and Sciences Commons 1017, 591-3057) to get back on track.
+If academic and educational worries are what are overwhelming you, then stop by the Educational and Career Counseling Center (Arts, Sciences and Education Commons 1017, 591-3057) to get back on track.

 - Don't rely on will power.
 Will power alone can’t make you concentrate.
 You’ll be breaking concentration whenever you remind yourself, "I must use will power to concentrate."
 When distracters are present, become intensely involved in what you are doing.